 What is an Action Plan?

 An Action Plan is an implementation roadmap for a set of potential near-term programs and policies.
 The US-101 Mobility Action Plan (MAP) identified a list of community-informed actions oriented around solving mobility and equity challenges in the corridor.
 This page describes the mobility actions identified in the process.
-The equity actions page demonstrates the results of a process to adjust or append to the mobility actions list with efforts to advance equity along the corridor.
+The equity actions page demonstrates the result of a process to identify equity actions that support equitable implementation of mobility actions along the corridor.